Siva-0317/AI-Powered-Lead-Scoring-System-for-CRMs/README.md

 ## Overview

 This project is an internship work assigned by InternPro (AI/ML Domain) focused on building an AI-powered lead scoring system for CRM platforms.
 It uses machine learning (XGBoost) to predict the likelihood of a lead converting, based on historical CRM data.
-The solution includes model training, feature engineering, and a Streamlit web app for real-time lead scoring.
+The solution includes model training, feature engineering, and a Streamlit web app for real-time lead scoring for CRMs.

 ---